demstar16/cs50-falppy-bird/README.md

 This project was not created by me.
 It was created by Harvard University in the CS50 gaming course.
 I added features for a project.
 These features are listed below and are documented in the code.

+## Why
+I wanted to develop some game development skills to broaden my abilities, learn new technologies, and it has always been a curosity of mine to learn how games work.

 ## Features I added:
 - Pause functionality
 - Reward functionality dependant on the score you get